osrf/gazebo_tutorials/guided_i/tutorial3.md

 chromatic aberrations, sonars multi-path effects, and lasers incorrect distance readings.
 We have to add noise to the data generated in simulation in order to more closely match the type of data a real sensor produces.

-Gazebo has a built in noise model that can apply Gaussian noise to a variety of sensors.
+Gazebo-classic has a built in noise model that can apply Gaussian noise to a variety of sensors.
 While Gaussian noise may not be very realistic, it is better than nothing and serves as a good first-pass approximation of noise.
 Gaussian noise is also relatively easy to apply to data streams.